kevinaud/onboard-v2/docs/troubleshooting.md

 3. Compress the file if requested (e.g., `zip onboard-pro-log.zip onboard-pro.log`).
 4. Provide the archive along with the command-line flags you used (such as `--mode wsl-guest --dry-run`).

 Dry-run mode still records the console transcript but skips process execution, so the log will not contain command entries in that scenario.
+If you pair `--dry-run` with `--verbose`, the console and log capture `[DRY-RUN]` lines for each command that would have executed.

 ## Confirm Windows WSL configuration